jamsocket/jamsocket-deploy-action/README.md

 To use this Jamsocket deploy action, add the action to your [Github Workflow](https://docs.github.com/en/actions/using-workflows/creating-starter-workflows-for-your-organization#creating-a-starter-workflow).

 Here's an example of an action that will run whenever code is pushed to `main`.

 To use this example, paste the code snippet below in a file called `deploy.yml`.
 Add that file to the `.github/workflows` directory in the root of your repository.
+When you push your code to `main`, you can view the running action in the `Actions` tab of your Github repository.

 ```yaml
 name: Deploy to Jamsocket